hundredrabbits/thebook/north_pacific_logbook.md

 The first 2 days are the hardest.
 We whine a lot, profess that we hate sailing, and begin questioning why we've ever even decided to leave the dock.
 Then on the third day, our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing becomes fun again!
 Although, we've met sailors that are not so lucky, cursed with constant seasickness that persists for the entirety of their trips, and yet, they continue to sail.

-The best advice we got against seasick, is to stay outside, and to keep your mind off the motion of the boat.
+The best advice we have against seasickness, is to stay outside, and to keep your mind off the motion of the boat.
 Going indoors to retrieve an item from a locker, is the number one trigger for seasickness.
 To alleviate the symptoms we take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
 When steering, we can anticipate the movement of the boat, which allows our brain to re-calibrate with our eyes.

 \newpage